 Simple English definitions for legal terms

-Read a random definition: insurance underwriter
+Read a random definition: receipt clause

 A constitution is a set of rules that a country or state follows to govern itself.
 It establishes the government's institutions and powers, protects individual rights and freedoms, and defines how the government should work.
 A flexible constitution can be changed easily through regular laws, while a rigid constitution requires special procedures to make changes.
 Some countries, like Britain, have an unwritten constitution that is based on customs and traditions.
 Organizations also have constitutions to govern their internal and external affairs.